marco-verbeek/marco-verbeek/README.md

 ### 🏃 Miles (current project)

 Miles is a sports activity tracking app, on web and mobile.
-You log anything that burns calories: walks, runs, golf, horse riding, weightlifting, ... and you earn stars along the way.
+You log anything that burns calories: walks, runs, golf, horse riding, ... and you earn stars along the way.
 The core idea is to motivate people to get started and continue to do sports.
 The landing page is at [gomiles.eu](gomiles.eu)! 🙌

-- **Weekly milestones**: stars for calories burned (250 / 750 / 1,500 / 2,500), active minutes (75 / 150 / 225 / 300) and active days (1 / 3 / 5).
+- **Weekly milestones**: stars for calories burned, active minutes and active days.
 - **Weekly duos**: you and a partner each pick a calorie goal for the week.
 Reach yours and you get a star; if you both reach yours, you each get a bonus star on top.
 - **Monthly leaderboards**: ranked on stars, calories burned and active time.